Counting independent sets in percolated graphs via the Ising model: Graph containers

 We remark that in \cite{jenssen2024refined}, the authors also noted their container lemma can be extended to hold for slightly worse expansion.
 Rephrasing this to our notation their proof works for $C_5 \in (1, 3/2)$, under the revised assumption that $\lambda \ge \frac{C_0 \log^2 d}{d^{3/2 - C_5}}$.
 In addition, Corollaries \ref{cor:hard-core-corollary-1} and \ref{cor:hard-core-corollary-2} are not exactly immediate from \Cref{lem:container_main}, as taking the limit as $\beta\rightarrow\infty$ only yields the statements under the assumption that $\lam$ is bounded.
 However, if we work on the hard-core model from the start and revisit the steps of the proof of \Cref{lem:container_main}, this boundedness assumption can be removed.
 This is outlined in \Cref{sec:container-hard-core}.

 Returning to the container method, it typically consists of two parts to derive inequalities of the form of \eqref{eq:container}.
 Instead of working with the sum directly, we first use a family of sets, called \textit{containers}, in which every set $A\in \cG_\cD(a,b)$ has a $\psi$-approximation, and then the sum of weights of elements with a given approximation is estimated.
 Multiplying by the size of the family of containers yields a bound in the spirit of our main container lemma (Lemma \ref{lem:container_main}).
 The strength of the result depends on the optimization of the two parts of the computation.
-In \cite{jenssen2024refined}, the bound on the weighted sum was improved from the properties of the new container family.
-In this paper, we use the same family as Galvin \cite{galvin2011threshold} and instead improve on the computation via entropy.
-The following is the container lemma by Galvin.
+In \cite{jenssen2024refined}, the bound on the weighted sum was improved by considering a new container family with desirable properties.
+In this paper, we use the same containers as Galvin \cite{galvin2011threshold} and instead improve on the computation via entropy.
+The following is the container lemma of Galvin.

 \begin{lemma}[\cite{galvin2011threshold}, Lemmas 5.1 and 5.2] For any fixed constants $C_2, C_4, C_5 > 0$, there exists a constant $C' > 0$ such that the following holds.
 Suppose that for every set $X \subseteq N(y)$ for some $y \in \overline{\cD}$ with $|X| > d/2$ it holds that $|N(X)| \ge \frac{d}{C_2}|X|$, that $a, b \in \mathbb{N}$ satisfy $b \ge \left( 1 + \frac{C_4}{d^{C_5}} \right)a$, and that $1 \le \psi \le d-1$.
-Then there exists a family $\cA$ of pairs $(F, H)$ with
+Then there exists a family $\cA \subseteq 2^{\cD} \times 2^{\overline{\cD}}$ of pairs $(F, H)$ with

 such that every $A\in \cG_{\cD}(a,b)$ has a $\psi$-approximation in $\cA$. \end{lemma}

 We will combine Lemma \ref{lem:galvin_approx_family} with the following upper bound on the total weight of sets from $\cG_{\cD}(a,b)$ with a given approximation, improving Kronenberg and Spinka's result \cite[Lemma 4.8]{kronenberg2022independent}.
 Its proof is deferred to \Cref{sec:bound_given_approx}, after we introduce the necessary entropy tools in \Cref{sec:entropy_tools}.